Metrist-Software/product-docs/docs/agent-overview.md

    API keys and production data can stay where it should be: on-prem.
 Note that the monitor is still synthetic - it runs "fake" transactions - but it operates on "real" data, which can have a large performance impact.
-3. To facilitate monitoring for vendor APIs that are not supported by Canary Monitoring.
+3. To facilitate monitoring for vendor APIs that are not supported by Metrist.
 Using the shared source for the CMA, customers can build their own monitors and run them through the agent.

-The CMA comes bundled with all monitors that Canary Monitoring supports for private monitoring.
+The CMA comes bundled with all monitors that Metrist supports for private monitoring.
 It is the configuration document, however, that decides which monitors are run.
 By storing this configuration document centrally, multiple instances of the customer agent can run with the same configuration.
-By sending measurements back to the Canary back-end, measurements can be aggregated, compared with public measurements, and trigger notifications in the same way as notifications for shared monitors are triggered.
+By sending measurements back to the Metrist back-end, measurements can be aggregated, compared with public measurements, and trigger notifications in the same way as notifications for shared monitors are triggered.